ZaidGhazal/Image-Captions-Generator/README.md

 5- Run the suitable executable file (`run_macos.command` OR `run_windows.bat`) to start the app.

+6- In the app, click on the `Train New Model` button to start training a new model.
+The training process may take a while depending on the machine's hardware.
+The trained model will be saved in the `models` folder.
+The trained model can be used to generate captions for new images.

+7- After the training is done, click on the `Generate Captions` button to generate captions for the uploaded images.
+The generated captions can be downloaded as a CSV file by clicking on the `Download Captions` button.

+*Note 1: the repo has the `models` folder containing pre-trained model files that can be used locally or through the deployed version.
+When a new model is trained locally, those files will be overwritten by the model files.*

-*Note: to use GPU for training, a PyTorch version supporting CUDA must be installed in the python environment created by running the executable file. see [PyTorch Download Page](https://pytorch.org) for the pip command*
+*Note 2: to use GPU for training, a PyTorch version supporting CUDA must be installed in the python environment created by running the executable file. see [PyTorch Download Page](https://pytorch.org) for the pip command.*

 # 🛕 Network Architecture
 <p align="justify"">